Royal Republic: 2019: Club Majesty

 On 31 May 2019 Royal Republic released 'Club Majesty'.
 It was produced by largely the same team as Weekend Man; Christian Neander and Michael Tibes with the addition of Adam Grahn.
 Like its predecessor it was mainly recorded at FuzzFactory Berlin but also Vicious D. Licious Production Malmo.
 The album was taken out on the road commencing summer 2019 with the festival circuit (appearing on the main stage at Download) before a European cities tour in the autumn and winter.

 2024: LoveCop

 On 9 February 2024 Royal Republic officially announced their sixth studio album LoveCop when they released the album's title track.
 The album was released worldwide on 7 June 2024.
 The band had previously alluded to the upcoming album at the end of their 5 January 2024 single My House.
 In May 2024, the band embarked on the Love Cop tour, performing in the following countries: Great Britain, Germany, Poland, France, Czech Rep., Croatia, Netherlands, Sweden, Austria, Hungary, Italy.
 During The tour they played at festivals such as Rockowizna in Poland, Rock Am Ring in Germany and Download Festival in Great Britain.
-The tour is planned to finish in 2025.
+The tour is planned to finish in 2026.

+2025: The Blastbeaters

+In 2025, Royal Republic released a series of four cover songs/videos: "Venus", "I'm So Excited", "Stayin' Alive", and "Go West" while dressed as a fictional death-metal band The Blastbeaters trying to get their first gig.
+The Blastbeaters - EP was released on 13 Jun 2025.